Azure-Samples/media-services-3rdparty-player-samples/docs/video.js/results/issues.md

 ## Issue #7

-Live streams with DASH CMAF or HLS CMAF
+Live streams with IMSC1 in MP4 fragments

-Video.js doesn't show subtitles in live streams with DASH CMAF or HLS CMAF.
-Also in all browsers, we detected that HLS TS is not working.
+Video.js doesn't show subtitles in live streams with DASH CMAF using IMSC1 in Mp4 fragments.
+The feature is not currently supported.
+Video.js will play back content that uses HLS v3 or v4 with VTT text tracks in MP4 fragments, so you can still use a live transcription feed from Azure Media Service as long as you use the /manifest(format=m3u8-aapl) version of the format tag on your streaming locator URL.

-- The issues are reported [here](https://github.com/videojs/video.js/issues/4300) and [here](https://github.com/videojs/video.js/issues/5804).
+- The issue was reported [here](https://github.com/videojs/video.js/issues/6353) but has recently been closed.

 ------